A newly published Gallup survey, observing attitudes in American management, revealed the reasons “Why Women Are Better Managers Than Men.”

-What is even more important than the engagement of managers is the performance of their employees.
-This is because management is mainly about having work done through others.
-And this is where female managers do better than their male counterparts do.
+But what is more important than the engagement of managers is the performance of their employees.
+This is because management is mainly about delegating work and supervising a team.
+And this is where female managers do better than their male counterparts.
 According to this study, employees of female managers outscore employees of male managers on 11 of 12 engagement items.

 Additionally, hereunder are results on several of the core management functions Gallup evaluates:

 Employee development – The report notes that employees who work for a female manager are 1.26 times more likely than employees who work for a male manager.
 This approves the statement that “There is someone at work who encourages my development.”